barryclark/jekyll-now/_posts/2015-9-10-Setting-Up-a-Blog.md

 </article>
 {% endhighlight %}

-First there is a title and a date for the post, and then the content of the post itself is injected into the entry div.
+First there is a title and a date for the post, and then the content of the post itself is injected within the entry.

-In addition to hosting my code, I discovered that GitHub offered a great blogging solution in the form of [Github Pages](https://pages.github.com/).
+# Styling content

+I used SASS to style my layouts and posts.
+I included the [Bourbon](http://bourbon.io) gem, which provides a collection of mixins that I find useful when styling applications, especially to help with vendor-prefixed styles in a similar way to Compass.

+Bourbon breaks its library into general mixins, grid mixins, and scaffolding, each with its respective gem.
+I used all of them here, since I needed some of the general mixins, as well as a grid and wanted some default styles.

+I like Bourbon because it isn't a front-end framework like Bootstrap or Foundation, which seems like overkill for my small blog, but instead just gives me the few mixins I need to make styling easier.

+I did include some scaffolding with the Bourbon Bitters gem, which like the other framework alters the appearance of several components, but it is in comparison very light-weight.
+Bitters breaks all of its styles into logical files for different components, making it simple to keep and modify only the styles you need, such as my blog's typography, grid settings, and lists.

+# Hooking up the blog

+Now that my Blog is deployed to GitHub Pages, I want to connect it to my website at `danreynolds.ca`.
+To do that, I setup a `CNAME` in my site's DNS records, which forwards my subdomain `blog` to the Pages site.

+With everything setup, I now have a perfect way to say random things that might sometimes be enjoyable or possibly even useful.
+Blogging!